-On November 16, 2017, MCE’s Board of Directors recognized this year’s Charles F. McGlashan Advocacy Award nominees, including Sarah Loughran and Helene Marsh, in connection with the Environmental Forum of Marin, the El Cerrito Environmental Quality Committee, and Melissa Yu from the Sierra Club Bay Chapter.
+On November 16, 2017, MCE’s Board of Directors recently honored the El Cerrito Environmental Quality Committee with the 2017 Charles F. McGlashan Advocacy Award.
+Nominees included Sarah Loughran and Helene Marsh, in connection with the Environmental Forum of Marin, and Melissa Yu from the Sierra Club Bay Chapter.
 MCE established the annual award in June 2011 to honor and commemorate the legacy of environmental leadership left behind by former founding MCE Chairman, Charles F. McGlashan.

 “MCE started as an idea bigger than any one of us, and we couldn’t have become California’s first Community Choice Aggregation program without the help of local leadership and advocacy,” said Dawn Weisz, CEO of MCE.
 “It truly takes a village to redefine our energy landscape and create choices for ourselves where there were none before.
 Together we’re having an enormous impact on greenhouse gas reduction, rate stability, and new renewable projects that are creating the local, green collar jobs of the future.”